 The laptop runs games much better than most in the price range, although this is still not very good at all, since the benchmark for gaming laptops is about £500, making building your own PC (from as low as £320, in some cases) a more viable option for gamers.
 This is a good multimedia laptop, it has all the bells and whistles, and delivers some respectable performance.
 Its just a shame that it has a massive potential to catch on fire while it does it, all the while having an incredibly small harddrive.

 To cater the needs of all customers, we offer two delivery options at checkout so you can choose one which best suits your requirements.

-In this option we will deliver your product free of cost but it will take 2 to 4 working days for the product to be delivered.
+In this option we will deliver your product free of charge but it will take 3 to 5 working days for the product to be delivered.

 Next Working Day Delivery